-Professor Sophie Harman, BSocSci (Hons) Politics, MA (Research) International Political Economy, PhD Politics (Manchester)
+Professor Sophie Harman, BSocSci Politics (Manchester), MA International Political Economy (Manchester), PhD Politics (Manchester)

-Sophie’s teaching and research draws on her experience of fieldwork in Kenya, Tanzania, Uganda, Sierra Leone, Zambia, and the global health and international political economy hubs of Geneva, Washington DC and New York.
+Sophie’s teaching and research draws on her extensive fieldwork experience in Kenya, Tanzania, Uganda, Sierra Leone, Zambia, and the global health and international political economy hubs of Geneva, Washington DC and New York.

-Sophie is also co-Editor of the Review of International Studies and Associate Editor of Global Society.
-She is Visiting Professor at HEARD, University of KwaZulu-Natal and acts as an Executive Member of the ISA Global Health Section.
+In addition to her research and teaching, she is co-Editor of the Review of International Studies, Visiting Professor at HEARD, University of KwaZulu-Natal, and acts as mentor as part of various QM and external initiatives.
+She was pivotal in establishing the British International Studies Association (BISA) Global Health Working Group.
 She has consulted to WHO and UNDP.

 Sophie began her academic career with a PhD at the University of Manchester.
 She then went on to posts in CSGR, University of Warwick, and the Department of International Politics, City University, before joining QMUL in 2012.